wp-plugins/aweber-web-form-widget/readme.txt

 = Learn More About AWeber =

 <a href="http://www.aweber.com/">AWeber</a> is an email marketing service that helps users to stay in contact with their website visitors, blog readers and customers.
-Take a look at <a href="http://www.aweber.com/email-marketing-features.htm">what AWeber has to offer</a> and get started with a brand new account for <a href="https://www.aweber.com/order.htm">just a dollar</a>.
+Take a look at <a href="http://www.aweber.com/email-marketing-features.htm">what AWeber has to offer</a> and get started with a <a href="https://www.aweber.com/order.htm">free 30-day trial</a>.

 = How Was This Widget Made? =